Jennifer loves writing short stories and hopes to beat Ray Bradbury's count. She's only got 580 left to go.

 Here's a metaphor that might suit you: The Golden Gate Bridge is so big that in order to keep it from corroding, it needs to be continually painted.
 Just when the painting team gets from one side of the bridge to the other, they start again at the beginning.

-Many time I see new writers pointing at Steven King, Robert Ludlum, Tom Clancy, John Grisham or Clive Cussler as examples of author's who have made a pretty penny off of their work.
+Many times I see new writers pointing at Steven King, Robert Ludlum, Tom Clancy, John Grisham, or Clive Cussler as examples of authors who have made a pretty penny off of their work.
 They say, "See it is possible to become a millionaire writing what you love."
 To that, I say, yes it is but don't ever discount the undocumented hours these authors have put into their business.
 Here's the tally:

 Stephen King: 120 books published, including short stories, novels, and novellas.

 Clive Cussler: Around 50 books published, including those he co-authored.

 Tom Clancy: Over 100 works published; however, a few were ghost written with his name attached.